sterlzbd/roda/README.md

   "foo/bar" matches "/foo/bar"
   "foo/bar" does not match "/foo/bard"

-If it contains a colon, the colon matches any nonempty segment contains at least one character:
+If it contains a colon followed by any \w characters, the colon and remaing \w characters matches any nonempty segment that contains at least one character:

   "foo/:id" matches "/foo/bar", "/foo/baz", etc.
   "foo/:id" does not match "/fo/bar"